Films based on works by Edgar Wallace: German Krimi adaptations

-The crime films produced by the German company Rialto Film between 1959 and 1972 form their own subgenre known as Krimis (abbreviation for the German term Kriminalfilm (or Kriminalroman).
-Aside from the Rialto productions, other Edgar Wallace adaptations in a similar style were made by the Germans Artur Brauner and Kurt Ulrich as well as the British producer Harry Alan Towers.
+The crime films produced by the West German company Rialto Film between 1959 and 1972 form their own subgenre known as Krimis (abbreviation for the German term Kriminalfilm (or Kriminalroman)).
+Aside from the Rialto productions, other Edgar Wallace adaptations in a similar style were made by the West Germans Artur Brauner and Kurt Ulrich as well as the British producer Harry Alan Towers.

 Early history of the German Edgar Wallace movies

 As early as the silent movie era, German film producers discovered that the novels of Edgar Wallace were easily adapted to the screen.
 The first German production of an Edgar Wallace story, Der große Unbekannte (The Unknown), was filmed in 1927.
 Wallace personally visited the production of the next movie Der rote Kreis (The Crimson Circle, 1929) in Berlin.
 The Crimson Circle was trade-shown in London in March 1929 in the Phonofilm sound-on-film system.

-In 1931, Carl Lamarc adapted The Squeaker, one of Wallace's best known works, as the sound film Der Zinker.
+In 1931, Karel Lamač adapted The Squeaker, one of Wallace's best known works, as the sound film Der Zinker.
 Adaptations of The Ringer (Der Hexer, 1932) by Lamarc and The Double (Der Doppelgänger, 1934) by E. W. Emo followed.
 From 1934 to the mid-1950s, no German-language films based on works by Edgar Wallace were produced.
-Then, in the mid-1950s, the German film distributor Constantin Film began plans for a series of films.
-Due to the perceived unpopularity of the crime genre in Germany at that time, however, no film producer willing to take such a risk could be found, delaying the project until 1959.
+Then, in the mid-1950s, the West German film distributor Constantin Film began plans for a series of films.
+Due to the perceived unpopularity of the crime genre in West Germany at that time, however, no film producer willing to take such a risk could be found, delaying the project until 1959.